Variational Neural Stochastic Differential Equations with Change Points: Related Work

 \subsection{Identifying Change Points with Latent SDEs}

 A change point detection scheme based on the aforementioned variational framework was proposed in \cite{ryzhikov2022latent}.
-The authors propose to utilize a sequential likelihood ratio test (SLRT) to detect changes in a given time-series using a trained SDE model based on the VAE framework.
-An important distinction of this work from ours is that their proposed method focused on the \emph{online} detection task and didn't explicitly include change points in the modeling of the latent SDE.
+The authors propose to utilize a sequential likelihood ratio test (SLRT) to detect changes in a given time-series using a trained SDE model based on the VAE framework. {To elaborate, in their work, a single \texttt{LatentSDE} model is trained to model a given time-series dataset.
+Once the model is trained, it is used as a means for online change detection using the following derived test statistic approximated with a Monte Carlo average based on samples drawn from the variational posterior:} { where $p(\x_t|t)$ denotes the likelihood of observing $\x_t$ at time $t$, {$\z_{0:t}^{(m)}\sim q_\phi(\z_{0:t}|\x_{\rm obs})$ denotes a sampled trajectory from the variational posterior of the trained \texttt{LatentSDE} model}, $f:\mathbb{R}^{d_z}\rightarrow \mathbb{R}^{d_x}$ denotes the decoder function, $\C$ denotes a prior covariance matrix, and $L$ denotes a lag.} An important distinction of this work from ours is that their proposed method focused on the \emph{online} detection task and {does not} explicitly include change points in the modeling of the latent SDE.
 This implies that their model cannot be used for generation of time-series with distributional shifts, but only as a means to detecting shifts in the data (or future data).
-Moreover, theoretical insights shown in their work focused only on the analytical form of the test statistic, rather than the theoretical properties of their algorithm.
+Moreover, theoretical insights shown in their work focused only on the analytical form of the test statistic, rather than the theoretical properties of their algorithm {(e.g., convergence guarantees and rates)}.
 We want to re-emphasize that the goal of our work is to design a neural SDE model to accurately capture the dynamics of time-series data exhibiting distributional shifts, which requires capturing the change points in an \emph{offline} manner.
 This is in contrast to the goal of the work in \cite{ryzhikov2022latent}, which purely focuses on the detection task.